 If you have a love for colourwork but have yet to be introduced to the wonders of Jennifer Steingass, you are about to be blown away by her designs.

 Jacqui chose to knit her project in CaMaRose "Organic Summer Wool" (Okologisk Summeruld) which is a mix of organic cotton and organic merino.
 As you will see, she continued the contrast colour from the yoke into the edge of the sleeve, a nice detail to bring the design together.
 Jacqui chose to knit the short sleeve version so that it could be worn on the warmer days in the shop.

-If you are looking for some alternatives, Jacqui also mentions a new arrival, Superba Sock Yarn which is a cotton/bamboo blend that has a luscious shine - and for those who have a love of alpaca, there is the dreamy Adriafil Sierra Andina
+If you are looking for some alternatives, Jacqui also mentions a new arrival, Superba Sock Yarn by Rico Design which is a cotton/bamboo blend that has a luscious shine - and for those who have a love of alpaca, there is the dreamy Adriafil Sierra Andina.

-The options really are endless, as we have oodles of fingering weight / 4ply hand-dyes that would be beautiful worked up in to this garment too.
+The options really are endless, as we have oodles of fingering weight/4ply hand dyed yarns that would be beautiful worked up in to this garment too.

 This easy sweater pattern includes options for short or long sleeves.
 Fingering or sport weight yarn makes this garment lightweight and versatile.
 This piece is knit top down, seamlessly and in the round starting with a simple rolled neckline.
 With its easy to follow colourwork chart, this pattern is suitable for beginners and experienced knitters alike.
 While the design as written hits at upper hip, you can easily add or subtract length if desired.
 Just try on as you go and choose the length that’s best for you.